webtorrent/ut_pex/README.md

   // (optional) start sending peer information to remote peer wire.ut_pex.start()

-  // 'peer' event will fire for every new peer sent by the peer wire.ut_pex.on('peer', function (peer) {
+  // 'peer' event will fire for every new peer sent by the remote peer wire.ut_pex.on('peer', function (peer) {
     // got a peer

-    // Note: the event will not fire if the peer does not support ut_pex or if they
-    // simply don't respond.
+    // probably add it to peer connections queue
   })

   // handle handshake